strongholdsec/leaderboard/README.md

 Walletconnect project api key.
 Can be created on https://cloud.walletconnect.com/app

 - `FAUCET_PRIVATE_KEY`\
 Private key with MATIC balance to create airdrop transactions.
-Highly recommended to create new private key for this purpose
+Highly recommended to create new private key